aaru-dps/aaruremote/README.md

 This remote will be supported in older versions of Linux, and will in future versions be supported in FreeBSD, Windows, and possibly network-enabled game consoles (like PSP, Wii, etc).

-While some people will suggest porting the whole DiscImageChef to C or C++, that won't happen, and for the only situation that that would be needed (accessing devices where C# does not run) this slim is more than enough.
+While some people will suggest porting the whole DiscImageChef to C or C++, that won't happen, and for the only situation that would be needed (accessing devices where C# does not run) this slim is more than enough.

 The usage is very simple, just run the remote and it will listen for a connection over TCP/IP in port 6666, and print you